-Proposal 1 is the election of ten nominees to the Board of Directors.
-In accordance with our By-Laws, the Board has fixed the number of directors constituting the entire Board of Directors at ten.
+Proposal 1 is the election of nine nominees to the Board of Directors.
+In accordance with our By-Laws, the Board has fixed the number of directors constituting the entire Board of Directors at nine concurrent with the retirement of Mr. John B. (Jay) Morse, Jr. at the Company's 2016 Annual Meeting.
 The Governance and Nominating Committee, or Governance Committee, has evaluated individual board members, the committees and the Board of Directors as a whole.
 The evaluation sought to ascertain, among other things, whether the Board and its committees were functioning effectively and whether the directors had the necessary skills, background and experiences to meet the Company's evolving needs.
 Based on this evaluation, the Governance Committee has recommended that the directors described below be nominated for election.
 If elected, each will hold office until the next succeeding Annual Meeting of shareholders or until such director's successor has been duly elected and qualified.
 Information concerning all director nominees appears below.